benwansell/General-Election-Predictor/README.md

 Nov 4th 2019: Added Chris Hanretty's collection of Best for Britain polling data.
 Added BfB data to GE predictor to compare UNS to BfB.

 Nov 5th 2019: Added code to predict Best for Britain's recommendation for tactical voting.

+Nov 12th.
+Added a set of scenarios for each Leave and Remain 'alliance'.
+Note all data is now being pulled in from parlitools.